 Our SEND Resolutions Team work across the Integrated SEND Service, if you have not been able to resolve a concern, they can be contacted via the email address below:

 All local authorities, by law, have to provide children and young people with SEN or disabilities, and their parents, with free, confidential, impartial information, advice and support.
 Buckinghamshire SEND IAS Service is the information, advice and support service here.

-The Special Educational Needs and Disability Tribunal (SENDIST) considers parents’ appeals against the decisions of Education and Library Boards about children’s special educational needs, where the parents cannot reach agreement with the Board, and also deals with claims of disability discrimination in schools.
+The Special Educational Needs and Disability Tribunal (SENDIST) considers parents’ appeals against the decisions of Education and Library Boards about children’s special educational needs, where the parents cannot reach an agreement with the Board, and also deals with claims of disability discrimination in schools.

 You can appeal to the First-tier Tribunal (Special Educational Needs and Disability) if you disagree with your local authority’s decisions about your child’s special educational needs.
-The tribunal is independent of government and will listen to both sides of the argument before making a decision.
+The tribunal is independent of the government and will listen to both sides of the argument before making a decision.
 Find out more on the gov.uk website.